Small Batch Cheesecake (Loaf Pan Cheesecake)

 If the cream cheese is still cold after leaving it out on the counter, microwave it in 5 second bursts until it no longer feels cold to the touch.
 Make sure you take it out of the foil because you can’t microwave that.

-Small Batch Strawberry Swirl Cheesecake Bars
+Small Batch Cheesecake

 Ingredients